paulelliott/fabrication/README.markdown

     Fabricate.build(:company, :name => "Hashrocket")

+### Sequences ###

+Sometimes you need a sequence of numbers while you're generating data.
+Fabrication provides you with an easy and flexible means for keeping track of sequences.

+This will create a sequence named ":number" that will start at 0.
+Every time you call it, it will increment by one.

+    Fabricate.sequence(:number)

+If you need to override the starting number, you can do it with a second parameter.
+It will always return the seed number on the first call and it will be ignored with subsequent calls.

+    Fabricate.sequence(:number, 99)

+If you are generating something like an email address, you can pass it a block and the block response will be returned.

+    Fabricate.sequence(:name) { |i| "Name #{i}" }

+And in a semi-real use case, it would look something like this:

+    Fabricate(:person) do
+      ssn { Fabricate.sequence :ssn, 111111111 }
+      email { Fabricate.sequence :email { |i| "user#{i}@example.com" } }
+    end

 ### Contributing ###

 I (paulelliott) am actively maintaining this project.
 If you would like contribute, please fork the project, make your changes on a feature branch, and submit a pull request.